JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 - convertCS20.py
   - converts:   cs20_stat.txt  -> cs20_stat.nc

-Note Jenny Graham already processed the CS3X dat so we can use that file directly instead.
+Note Jenny Graham already processed the CS3X data so we can use that file directly instead.

 Once we have both netcdf files as can read them in and combine them together on the AMM15 grid.
 This is done with: